donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/compute_torque.md

 #### __Job prioritisation__

 Job priority determines the order of waiting jobs to start in the cluster.
-Job priority is calculated by the Maui scheduler taking into account various factors.
+Job priority is calculated by the Moab scheduler taking into account various factors.
 In the cluster at DCCN, mainly the following three factors are considered.

 1. __The waiting time a job has spent in the queue__: this factor will add one additional priority point to jobs waiting for one additional minute in the queue.